-There are two main police forces in Spain, the Policía Nacional and the Guardia Civil.
+There are two main police forces in Spain:

-The Policía Nacional (National Police) is the nationwide metropolitan police agency of Spain.
+- The Policía Nacional (National Police) is the nationwide metropolitan police agency of Spain.
 It deals with criminal, judicial, terrorism and immigration matters.
 They can be contacted by dialling 091.

 - The Guardia Civil (Civil Guard) operates mainly in rural areas.
 It has both military and civilian functions.
 They can be contacted by dialling 062.

-If you are a victim of crime call 112.
-You should always report crime and obtain a copy of the ‘denuncia’ (police report) when you report the crime.
-For example, if you have had belongings stolen, you will need the police report for insurance purposes.
-If your passport is lost or stolen, keep the police report i) for insurance purposes, ii) to apply for an emergency travel certificate and iii) to apply for a replacement passport when you return to Ireland.
+Make sure you get a copy of the ‘denuncia’ (police report) when you report the crime.
+For example, if you’ve had belongings stolen, you’ll need the police report for insurance purposes.
+If your passport is lost or stolen, keep the police report for your insurance claim, to apply for an emergency travel certificate and to apply for a replacement passport when you return to Ireland.

-Make sure that it is a “una denuncia” not a sworn declaration (una declaración judicial), as the latter may not be accepted as evidence of the crime for insurance purposes, or when applying for your new passport.
+Make sure that it’s a ‘una denuncia’ not a sworn declaration (‘una declaración judicial’), as the latter may not be accepted as evidence of the crime for insurance purposes, or when applying for your new passport.